e-n-l/brown-paper-tickets-wordpress/README.md

     You can also go to the plugin's options page and go to the "Password Price Settings" tab and choose to display them there.

+#### Bug Fixes
+* Fixed issue with calendar not loading properly if using as a widget.

 ### v0.1.31